gvvaughan/lyaml/README.md

 2. Simple strings are easiest to type using single-quote delimiters, saving double-quotes for where a string contains apostrophes.

+3. Save horizontal space by only using SPACEs where the parser requires them.

 [issues]:   http://github.com/gvvaughas/lyaml/issues
 [libyaml]:  http://pyyaml.org/wiki/LibYAML